-In 2021, our Nominating/Governance Committee conducted an assessment survey of the Board's performance.
-All directors completed a comprehensive questionnaire regarding the composition, performance, initiative, and overall effectiveness of the Board, including a director peer review.
-The Board reviewed the results of the survey at a Board meeting and intends to continue this process annually.
+In 2022, our Nominating/Governance Committee conducted a survey of the Board's performance, as required by our Corporate Governance Policy and the listing requirements of the NYSE.
+Each director completed a self-evaluation and a comprehensive questionnaire regarding the composition, performance, initiative, and overall effectiveness of the Board.
+The annual evaluation also assessed the characteristics, diversity, qualifications, independence and performance of individual directors, including a director peer review.
+The evaluation process informs the Nominating/Governance Committee's recommendations for Board candidates for election at the Company's annual meeting and to fill vacancies on the Board as they occur.
+The Board reviewed the survey results at a Board meeting and discussed areas for improvement.

 Compliance Committee.
 The Compliance Committee monitors compliance with federal and state laws and the associated regulations applicable to the Company, Glacier Bank, and our bank divisions and reports to the Board on such matters.
-The Compliance Committee held nine meetings in 2021.
+The Compliance Committee held 9 meetings in 2022.